kdenalxandr/data-analytics-portfolio/README.md

 ### What's Included

 ### 1. Individual Player Stats Clean
--Creates a temporary table to count how many times a players name shows up under a different team -Filters team members who played on multiple teams during a season.
+- Creates a temporary table to count how many times a players name shows up under a different team
+- Filters team members who played on multiple teams during a season.
 This keeps their 2TM total stats for the season row, eliminating duplicate rows for those players.
 - Joins the two tables and orders them by player rank for that season.

 ### 2. Team Performance Ranking